opendocsg/slw-judgments-backfill/2006_SGHC_242/report.md

 85     None of these terms are so inconsistent with the conditions prescribed in s 14(2) or (3) of the Act so as to make it unjust or unreasonable to imply them.
 On the contrary, they either echo or supplement the rights prescribed by the Act.

-86     Mr Narayanan relied on the decision of Lai Siu Chiu J in _Flairis Technology Corporation Ltd v Gan Huan Kee_ [2002] SGHC 116 (“ _Flairis Technology_ ”) in support of the proposition that where express terms comprehensively cover by contracting parties’ rights and liabilities, there is no room for the imposition of an implied term.
+86     Mr Narayanan relied on the decision of Lai Siu Chiu J in _Flairis Technology Corporation Ltd v Gan Huan Kee_ <span class="citation">[2002] SGHC 116</span> (“ _Flairis Technology_ ”) in support of the proposition that where express terms comprehensively cover by contracting parties’ rights and liabilities, there is no room for the imposition of an implied term.
 In my judgment, _Flairis Technology_ is distinguishable from the present case on at least the following bases:

  (a) that was not a case concerning a commercial sale of goods at all.
 Rather, Flairis Technology was a case concerning an application for injunctions restraining the defendants from carrying on a competing business and from using confidential information;